 How long do I do a Low FODMAP protocol for?

-As for doing this elimination diet, it is recommend to do it for 4-6 weeks and being reintroducing.
-When people begin the reintroduction phase, they often find that it is only one type of sugar that triggers all their systems.
+As for doing this elimination diet, it is recommended to do it for 4-6 weeks and is reintroducing.
+When people begin the reintroduction phase, they often find that only one type of sugar triggers all their systems.

-The biggest tips in reintroducing is focusing on one type of FODMAP for a period of time.
-When you reintroduce a FODMAP do is every 3 days as it takes up to 3 days for your body to react.
-It is a long process, but by the end you will know your triggers and be able to make lifestyle changes around it.
+The biggest tip in reintroducing is focusing on one type of FODMAP for a period of time.
+When you reintroduce a FODMAP, so is every 3 days as it takes up to 3 days for your body to react.
+It is a long process, but you will know your triggers and be able to make lifestyle changes around it by the end.

-With any elimination diet, it can be very intimidating, but the biggest thing to remember is this is a opportunity to maybe try new foods that you wouldn’t before or get crafty when going out to eat.
-Remember an elimination diet all about mindset.
-If you think of this as a positive experience it will be a positive experience!
+It can be very intimidating with an elimination diet, but the biggest thing to remember is this is an opportunity to try maybe new foods that you wouldn’t before or get crafty when going out to eat.
+Remember, an elimination diet all about mindset.
+If you think of this as a positive experience, it will be a positive experience!